petehamilton/digest-email/README.md

 If you need to add styling, you may do so in the header and it will be converted to inline styles for email client compatibility.

-You can see a sample template at [https://peterhamilton.github.com/digest-email/blob/master/templates/default.html]
+You can see a sample template [here](https://github.com/PeterHamilton/digest-email/blob/master/templates/default.html)

 ### 3. Generate